Having a good VAG-COM scan tool can go a long way to help not only find a mechanical problem but to do some light modding.

 Our Picks for the Best VAG-COM VCDS OBD II Scan Tools

-The FOXWELL NT510 is a great scan tool for any VW owner.
+The FOXWELL NT510 is a great scan tool for any car or truck including VW owners.

-It has a ton of VW only features such as resetting the check engine light, ABS light, SRS airbag light, and much more.
+It has a ton of features such as resetting the check engine light, ABS light, SRS airbag light, and much more.

-If you need one of the better home DIY VW Audi scan tools it is worth a look.
+If you need one of the better home DIY scan tools it is worth a look.

 The number of things it can read and reset is huge.
 It is also easy to use and has a very intuitive interface.